vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 #### Adding plugin commands

-The scaffolded code creates a Plugin object to which additional sub [cobra.Command's](https://pkg.go.dev/github.com/spf13/cobra#Command) can be added to.
+The scaffolded code creates a Plugin object to which additional sub [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command) can be added.

 #### Tests